 What kind of energy sources should we use in the future?

-By 2050 the global population will reach 9 billion people with over 50% living in urban areas.
+By 2050 the global population will reach nearly 10 billion people with over 70% living in urban areas.

-How do we ensure everyone has access to energy when climate change is forcing us to reduce our dependence on fossil fuels?
+But despite this progress fossil fuels still provided around two thirds of electricity generation around the world in 2016.
+How do we ensure everyone has access to clean energy (now one of the Sustainable Development Goals) when climate change is forcing us to reduce our dependence on fossil fuels?

 Read Introduction to the green economy for a summary of green economy debates and how it could affect your work